Tropical Storm Isaias expected to form, bring heavy rain to Puerto Rico; long-range track remains uncertain

 Gusty winds and heavy rain are spreading across the Leeward Islands on Wednesday as a tropical disturbance will soon develop into Tropical Storm Isaias and bring impacts to Puerto Rico.

 "You can see that it's 45 mph winds but it doesn't have a closed circulation yet."
 Fox News senior meteorologist Janice Dean said on "Fox & Friends."
-"So it hasn't gotten a name, Isais yet, but it will today we think.
+"So it hasn't gotten a name, Isaias yet, but it will today we think.
 It looks like its getting better developed across the Lesser Antilles."

 ATLANTIC HURRICANE SEASON: WHERE DO TROPICAL STORMS FORM IN JULY?